 During the most challenging periods of my academic journey, music became my outlet.
 Whether performing live or creating beats in my room, music provided the emotional balance I needed to persevere through engineering studies.

-This creative side didn't compete with my engineering aspirations - it complemented them.
+This creative side didn't compete with my engineering aspirations; it complemented them.
 The discipline required for music production taught me patience and attention to detail that directly benefited my technical work.

 Samson performing live music at Curiocity venue - Creative expression through music performance